WHAT IS AN IDP?

 - Complete your IDP by uploading your completed document to the IDP Submission Form.

-An ORCID (Open Researcher and Contributor ID) is a unique, persistent researcher identifier that more and more publications require.
-To find out more information about ORCID or to register for an ID, please go to the Brown University Library Site.
-We encourage all Brown Graduate Students and Postdocs to register for an ORCID.
+An ORCID (Open Researcher and Contributor ID) is a unique, persistent researcher identifier that is required by the NIH and many scientific journals.
+To find out more information about ORCID or to register for an ID, please go to the Brown University Library site.
+We require all Brown Graduate Students and Postdocs to register for an ORCID and include it in their IDP.